 Here’s another example if you run a social media service.
 Your basic solution is to manage your client’s Twitter account.
 An enhanced option would be to manage the Twitter account and get 1,000 followers per month.
 The premium option would be to manage the account, get 1,000 followers, and get 10 influencers per month.

 The best part about adding options?
 If you add the right up-sells, you could earn up to 30% more per client.

 Just make sure that you don’t give your clients too many options.
 When presented with more than one or two extra extensions, your clients could get overwhelmed and choose to abandon your estimate.

-At the bottom of your estimate you need to tell your clients exactly what to do next.
-Without giving them exact steps to take, you can draw out the process and potential lose your client.
+At the bottom of your estimate, you need to tell your clients exactly what to do next.
+Without giving them exact steps to take, you can draw out the process and potentially lose your client.